 This project forms part of a wider collaboration between Kew and UNAM to promote and accelerate ex situ seed conservation in Mexico, starting with the arid and semi-arid areas of the country.
 In the face of rapid changes in land use, urbanisation, climate change, and the encroachment of invasive plant species as well as destructive pathogens and pests, ex situ conservation is an essential measure to protect the native flora.

 Implemented by our partners the Faculty of Higher Studies at the Autonomous National University of Mexico (FESI-UNAM), this project is analysing distribution of endemic, protected and useful tree species of Mexico, making comprehensive seed collections of priority species, carrying out seed research activities to support conservation and use of priority trees, and disseminating our project information to scientific and general audiences.
 A particular focus of the fieldwork has been in Veracruz state, with the assistance of the NGO Pronatura Veracruz.

-This project contributes to the Garfield Weston Global Tree Seed Bank Project and is described in more detail at www.kew.org/science/projects/science-based-conservation-of-tree-species-in-mexico
+This project contributes to the Garfield Weston Global Tree Seed Bank Programme and is described in more detail at www.kew.org/science/projects/science-based-conservation-of-tree-species-in-mexico